Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 Interactions between biologics and other medications can be significant, and each type of biologic drug can present different risks.

-Anyone using a biologic for UC should speak with a doctor before receiving a vaccine.
-For people who use certain biologic medications, including golimumab, infliximab, and adalimumab, having a live vaccine can be dangerous, and doctors recommend avoiding it.
+Anyone who is using a biologic for UC should talk with a doctor before receiving a vaccine.
+For people who use certain biologic medications, including golimumab, infliximab, and adalimumab, receiving a live vaccine can be dangerous, and doctors recommend avoiding it.

-Although many medical insurance plans may cover biologics, depending on a person’s deductible, the cost can still be high.
+Although many medical insurance plans may cover biologics, the cost can still be high, depending on a person’s deductible.

-A doctor may instead recommend a type of drug they call a “biosimilar.”
+A doctor may instead recommend a biosimilar medication.
 There is very little clinical difference between these drugs and biologics.
 Biosimilars are less expensive but just as safe and effective.

 The FDA approved the use of biosimilars in an effort to reduce costs.
 However, the FDA does not regulate whether insurance companies cover the costs of these drugs.

-Below, we answer some questions that people often ask about biologics for ulcerative colitis.
+Below, we answer some questions that people often ask about biologics for UC.

 How long do you take biologics for ulcerative colitis?

-A person can feel better within 6–8 weeks of taking biologics, although some drugs can take more time to be effective.
-When considering whether to stop, a person should consult with their doctor on the basis of criteria such as the current symptom level, any medication side effects, existing comorbidities, and more.
+A person may feel better after 6 to 8 weeks of taking biologics, although some drugs can take longer to be effective.
+When considering whether to stop taking a biologic, a person should consult their doctor to discuss factors such as their current symptom level, any medication side effects, and any other health conditions they have.

 Which biologic is safest for ulcerative colitis?

-In a 2020 study, researchers found that taking vedolizumab comes with the lowest risk of infection, followed by ustekinumab.
+According to a 2020 research review, vedolizumab comes with the lowest risk of infection, followed by ustekinumab.

 Do biologics make you gain weight?